custompro98/workshops/lnl_graphql/01_intro.md

 # GraphQL and Chill

 <!--sec 1.2-->
-Before we get into an analogy we need to know
+Before we get into it we need to know

 <!--sec 1.3-->
 ## What is GraphQL?